alexlawrence/declarative/README.md

 Mapper for custom user interface markup.

+**Note:** This library follows a similar concept like AngularJS directives or HTML5 Web Components.
+Personally I would probably go for a Web Components library like Polymer or such instead of using declarative.
+However, feel free to use it :-)

 ###Motivation

 Native web user interfaces are restricted to the elements defined in the HTML and supported by browsers.